sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 node -v
 ```

-`Right click` on the prereguisite folder and select `New terminal at folder`:
+`Right click` on the prerequisite folder and select `New terminal at folder`:

 <img src="assets/applicationsetup2.png" width="250"/>